arinto/java-8-at-a-glance/README.md

   * number of students per year/batch: self-explained
 4. `c.o.l.m.GetMaxNotRandom`: main class that generates collection of students deterministically and finds the maximum grade of the specified batch.
 This class has one optional argument:
   * year: year/batch that we are interested to find the maximum
+5. `c.o.l.m.TargetTyping`: some examples on target-typing.
+6. `c.o.l.m.StreamExample`: an example of stream.
+7. `c.o.l.m.ParallelStreamExample`: an example of parallel stream.
+8. `c.o.l.m.StaticMethodReference`: an example of static-method-reference(::).

 Use `java` to execute the main classes, example